 Responses to Racist Behavior read more

 Image description: Illustration titled Responses to Racist Behavior.
 There is a spiral notebook page with 4 points.
 Seek clarity: “Tell me more about __.”
 Offer an alternative perspective: “Have you ever considered __.”
 Speak your truth: “I don’t see it the way you do.
 I see it as __.”
 Find common ground: “We don’t agree on __ but we can agree on __.”
-The page has the National Museum of African American History & Culture.
+The page has the logo of the National Museum of African American History & Culture.
 In the lower corners are the better allies logo and a red bubble with betterallies.com.

 Don’t dismiss racism against employees of Asian descent read more